Oyeniran2308/PALMORAL-GROUP/README.md

 - Employees above threshold: 208
 - Employees below threshold: 604

-**_By Region: Kaduna has the highest salary obligation of $25.54 post bonus followed by Abuja $23.24 Million post bonus and Lagos is seen to have the lowest payroll of $17.67 Million post bonus_**

 **5. Bonus Allocation & Pay Analysis**

 - Total Company-Wide Salary (Pre-Bonus): $64.26M